pyouroboros/ouroboros/README.md

 - `--keep-tag`, `-k` Only monitor if updates are made to the tag of the image that the container was created with instead of using `latest`.
   - Default is `False`.
   - Environment variable: `KEEPTAG=true`
+- `--metrics` What port to run prometheus endpoint on.
+Running on port `8000` by default if `--metrics` is not supplied
+  - Default is `8000`.
+  - Environment variable: `METRICS`

 ### Private Registries